 What is the goal of the collaboration?

-How many stable qubits can you get from 1,000 quantum bits?
+How many stable qubits can you form?

 “We make a distinction between physical and logical quantum bits.
 A logical quantum bit is compiled from several physical qubits by using a type of quantum error correction.
 It is that composition that we want to develop in this project and to do that, we are looking at how to do error corrections in modular systems smartly and what you need to do this.
 We still don’t know how many usable logical qubits this will generate.
 Our goal is to eventually be at a stage where we know how to produce handleable logical qubits.
 If we can do this, we will have an idea about how we can build a larger system.”